ImranR98/EncryptionDropoff/README.md

 Configured via environment variables.
 See `environment.js` for configuration details.

 Default script behaviour:
-- The default notification script sends a notification to a random [ntfy.sh](https://ntfy.sh) ID that can be overridden with an extra argument.
-A second argument can be used to point to your own `ntfy` server.
+- The default notification script sends a notification to a random [ntfy.sh](https://ntfy.sh) ID.
+You can specify your own ID, server, and auth token - see that file for details.
 - The default post-process script prefixes each file with a `YYYY-MM-DD HHMM - ` timestamp based on its created or modified date.

 NOTE: